frncsdrk/avatar/README.md

     - {boolean} stroke - add stroke to outline elements (default: false)
     - {string}  strokeColor

-- GET /random - get an avatar without the need to specify any parameters
+- GET /random - get a randomized avatar without the need to specify any parameters
   - image